Thomas Cook Festive Travel Offer: Save Up to INR 12,000 on Bookings for Your Next Great Holiday - www.lokmattimes.com

 CRISIL has reaffirmed the rating on debt programs and bank facilities of TCIL:

-* 'CRISIL A1+'s rating on the short-term bank facilities and short-term debt of the company
+- ‘CRISIL A1+' rating on the short-term bank facilities and short-term debt of the company

 For more information, please visit www.thomascook.in